No One man should have all that power

 Alexander the Great.
 Any title he hadn’t won was just because he hadn’t gotten there yet.

-It is up to you to decide if you will be a passive bystander or seize the reins, much as Iskandar himself did, to forge your own world.
+It is up to you to decide if you will be a passive bystander or seize the reins, much as Alexander himself did, to forge your own world.

 Born in the foggy suburbs of San Francisco, Mark can be heard reminding the rest of the nation of the objective fact that California is the best state.